bilgramiraza/dynamic-todo-list/README.md

 ## Roadmap

 - [x] Create MVP
+- [x] Moved to a Proper App State Management
 - [ ] Allow Users to Create Groups to manage their Todos into categories
 - [ ] Add More Fields
 - [ ] Allow Users to Store Tasks on the cloud